johngschulz/SuiteQAAutomation/infrastructure/ansible/README.md

   `ansible-playbook -i hosts/ install.yml`

 **Provision specific instances/roles :**
- `ansible-playbook -i hosts/ install.yml --limit win_node`
+ `ansible-playbook -i hosts/ install.yml --limit tag_type_win2012`

+**Terminate Instances**
+  `ansible-playbook -i hosts/ terminate.yml` `ansible-playbook -i hosts/ terminate.yml --limit tag_type_centos_gs`

 ### Notes:
   * You can limit a playbook to a specific role (as above) or group (see hosts/hosts.yml file for groups, ie. test_runners)
-  * Currently teardown of instances is manual.
-To do a fresh provisioning you must terminate all QA instances, release the EIP, and delete the subnet route tables.
-All instances should be tagged with QA.
+  * Currently a complete teardown of instances requires some manual steps.
+This includes terminating all QA instances (can use the terminate.yml script), release the EIP, and delete the subnet route tables.
+  * All instances should be tagged with QA.

 ## To Do:
 * Automate shutdown and termination of aws instances
   * Shutdown all instances, except NAT and NGINX
-  * If terminating, ensure NAT is the last instance to be terminated
+  * Figure out where Ansible will be run from
+  * Hook up to build system